dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     >    - prompt users to reset their expired passwords during enrollment
     >These are not supported when authenticating with Apple Setup Assistant.

+6. If you chose **Enroll with User Affinity**, you have the option to lock the device in Single App Mode (the Company Portal) immediately after the Setup Assistant completes.
+Choose **Yes** for **Run Company Portal in Single App Mode until authentication** to set this option.
+To use the device, the user must first authenticate by signing in using the Company Portal.

-6. Choose **Device Management Settings** and select whether or not you want devices using this profile to be supervised.
+7. Choose **Device Management Settings** and select whether or not you want devices using this profile to be supervised.

     ![Device Management Settings screenshot.](./media/device-enrollment-program-enroll-ios/devicemanagementsettingsblade.png)